 Other neat tools included in the latest Zoom version 5.0 include:

-Cloud recording security: Admins and meeting hosts can set expirations on their cloud recordings and can disable the sharing of their recordings.
+Researchers and moderators hosting the group can set expirations on their cloud recordings and can disable the sharing of their recordings (for added security).

 - Image watermarks on a shared screen superimpose an image, consisting of a portion of a meeting participant’s own email address, onto the shared content they are viewing and the video of the person who is sharing their screen.

-- Audio watermarks: embed a user’s info as an inaudible mark in any offline recording of a meeting.
+- Audio watermarks mean you can embed a user’s info as an inaudible mark in any offline recording of a meeting.
 If the audio file is shared without permission, Zoom can help identify which participant recorded the meeting.

 Tips and tricks when you are in the live group

-- In-session chat allows participants to share additional links and files with the moderator
+This offers participants the means to share additional links and files with the moderator

-Managing larger numbers of participants (over and above, say, 10) can get tricky and sometimes the noise levels make it hard to hear others if the mute controls aren’t used correctly.
+Groups of over and above, say, 10 can get tricky and sometimes the noise levels make it hard to hear others if the mute controls aren’t used correctly.

 Alternatives to Zoom

-There are alternatives to Zoom for live online focus groups, including GoToMeetings and Google Hangout, but Zoom is the favourite of most research teams right now and one we recommend.
-You should also consider sequential (asynchronous) methods of online qualitative research like reseach communities and mobile ethnography using platforms like Together™.
+You should also consider sequential (asynchronous) methods of online qualitative research like research communities and mobile ethnography using platforms like Together™.

-If this was useful and you want to learn more about conducting research online then download our Guide To Online Qualitative Research or book a call to speak to one of our research experts and learn how you can go further, faster.
+If this was useful and you want to learn more about how to conduct a focus group meeting online or conduct other online market research, then download our Guide To Online Qualitative Research or book a call to speak to one of our research experts and learn how you can go further, faster.